-- U.S. Average Monthly Active Users: We currently forecast this figure to increase from 51 million in 2013 to 106 million by the end of our forecast period.
-However, there could be an upside of about 20% if this figure was to reach 150 million instead.
+- U.S. Average Monthly Active Users: We currently forecast this figure to increase from 63 million in 2015 to over 86 million by the end of our forecast period.
+However, there could be an upside of about 20% if this figure was to reach 120 million instead.

-- U.S. Ad Revenue Per 1,000 Timeline Views: We currently forecast this metric to increase from $2.68 in 2013 to $6.12 by the end of our forecast period.
-However, there could be a downside of about 10% to 15% if this figure was to increase to only $4.50.
-On the other hand, if Twitter's ad monetization grows much faster than we forecast driven by higher inventory sell through and increased pricing, and the U.S. ad revenue per 1,000 timeline views reaches close to $7.50, there could be 10% upside to our price estimate.
+- U.S. Ad Revenue Per 1,000 Timeline Views: We currently forecast this metric to increase from $8.9 in 2015 to about $19 by the end of our forecast period.
+However, there could be a downside of about 12% if this figure was to increase to only $14.
+On the other hand, if Twitter's ad monetization grows much faster than we forecast driven by higher inventory sell through and increased pricing, and the U.S. ad revenue per 1,000 timeline views reaches close to $25, there could be 15% upside to our price estimate.

-- International Average Monthly Active Users: We currently forecast this figure to increase from 173 million in 2013 to 422 million by the end of our forecast period.
-However, there could be an upside of about 10% if this figure was to reach 530 million instead.
-There is some likelihood of this outcome given the growing smartphone usage across the globe and increasing adoption of Twitter by celebrities and political leaders.
+- International Average Monthly Active Users: We currently forecast this figure to increase from 223 million in 2015 to about 320 million by the end of our forecast period.
+However, there could be an upside of about 10% if this figure was to reach 410 million instead.
+There is some likelihood of this outcome given the rising pace of product changes being undertaken by the new leadership.

-- International Ad Revenue Per 1,000 Timeline Views: We currently forecast this metric to increase from $0.36 in 2013 to $1.59 by the end of our forecast period.
-However, there could be a downside of about 10% to 15% if this figure was to increase to only $1.20.
-On the other hand, if Twitter's ad monetization grows much faster than we forecast driven by higher inventory sell through and increased pricing, and the international ad revenue per 1,000 timeline views reaches close to $1.85, there could be 10% upside to our price estimate
+- International Ad Revenue Per 1,000 Timeline Views: We currently forecast this metric to increase from $1.78 in 2015 to $4.5 by the end of our forecast period.
+However, there could be a downside of about 10% if this figure was to increase to only $3.0.
+On the other hand, if Twitter's ad monetization grows much faster than we forecast driven by higher inventory sell through and increased pricing, and the international ad revenue per 1,000 timeline views reaches close to $6.0, there could be 10% upside to our price estimate

 Twitter is an online platform for self-expression and real-time conversation.
 The updates and messages posted by users are termed as 'tweets,' and are limited to 140 characters.
 This essentially enables a quick exchange of information, while maintaining the conciseness and relevance of the messages.
-The company had close to 218 million average monthly active users during the second quarter of 2013.
+The company had close to 320 million average monthly active users at the end of February, 2016.

 We believe that the United States Advertising business is the primary source of value for Twitter because: